vanhoefm/modwifi/README.md

 **Reboot** so our new drivers will be used.
 After that you should be good to go.
 That is, plug in your dongle, and execute the compiled tools.

+Note that this only compiles and installs the ath9k drivers.
+If you want to use modwifi, and at the same time control other wireless networks cards on the kernel, modify and use the appropriate `defconfig-*` file (e.g. include the appropriate flags in `defconfig-ath9k-debug` so the drivers you need are also compiled).

 If you want to compile the firmware as well, clone the [ath9k-htc repository](https://github.com/vanhoefm/modwifi-ath9k-htc), and follow the instructions there.
 If you want to modify the driver, you can modify the downloaded code in `modwifi-YYYYMMDD.tar.gz`.
 You can put that code in our own repository to keep track of changes.
 But better would be to clone the research branch of [our forked Linux kernel](https://github.com/vanhoefm/modwifi-linux).
 The driver can be extracted from the kernel code using the [backports](https://backports.wiki.kernel.org/index.php/Main_Page) project.
 You can then install the drivers only (so without modifying your own kernel).

 ## Raspberry Pi Support